wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web.Worker/EmailFetcher/ExecuteAsync.md

 EmailFetcher.ExecuteAsync Method
 ================================
 This method is called when the [IHostedService][1] starts.
-The implementation should return a task that represents the lifetime of the long running operation(s) being performed.
+This is the main processing thread of the service.

   **Namespace:**  [EasyMailDiscussion.Web.Worker][2]
   **Assembly:** easy-mail-discussion-web.exe